chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nemo/index.md

 toc: true
 ---

 [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) is a deep learning framework for building conversational AI models that provides standalone module collections for Automatic Speech Recognition (ASR), Natural Language Processing (NLP), and Text-to-Speech (TTS) tasks.
 The [NeMo Chainguard Image](/chainguard/chainguard-images/reference/nemo/) is a comparatively lightweight NeMo environment with low to no CVEs, making it ideal for both training and production inference.
-The NeMo Chainguard Image is designed to work with the [CUDA 12](https://developer.nvidia.com/about-cuda) parallel computing platform, and is suited to workloads that take advantage of connected GPU.
+The NeMo Chainguard Image is designed to work with the [CUDA 12](https://developer.nvidia.com/about-cuda) parallel computing platform, and is suited to workloads that take advantage of connected GPUs.

 {{< details "What is Deep Learning?" >}}
 {{< blurb/deep-learning >}}